sarifeenah/BigFoot/README.md

 #### A NOTE ON THE LUNAR CALENDAR
 The lunar cycle is approximately 30 days give or take several hours.
 Day 1 of the lunar cycle is the first day after the new moon.
 That first day can fall anywhere within the calendar month.
 For this reason, I can't use day and moon_day interchangeably nor can I use these fields on a join.
 This will cause some issues with months that have thirty one days that I will have to solve at another time.
-*For the scope of this project I am working with the lunar month days.*
+*For the scope of this project I am only working with the lunar month days.*
-Day 1 of a lunar period coincides with the day AFTER the New Moon which does not match our diurnal calendars

 The *big BIG question* is a bit out of the scope for this project.
 Which brings me to the planning stage of CHAPTER TWO which I will touch on briefly: